markgewhite/IFC_matlab/README.md

 1. Download the package/binaries
 2. Run the executable installer
 3. Click checkbox "Add Python to PATH"
-4. Select default or custom installation
+4. Select custom installation - see below

+If, as is most likely, the latest version of Python is not compatible with Matab, you will need to click on link for your operating system and then find the suitable version.
+There are lots of options.
+For Windows, the "Windows installer (64-bit)" is recommended.
+For Mac, choose the installer for your CPU type.

-If you choose a custom installation, the following are required:
+For the custom installation, the following are required:
+ - Install for all users
  - Optional Features: pip, py launcher
  - Advanced Options: Associate files with Python, Add Python to environment variables.